metio/terraform-provider-k8s/docs/data-sources/hive_openshift_io_cluster_pool_v1_manifest.md

 - `hibernation_config` (Attributes) HibernationConfig configures the hibernation/resume behavior of ClusterDeployments owned by the ClusterPool. (see [below for nested schema](#nestedatt--spec--hibernation_config))
 - `install_attempts_limit` (Number) InstallAttemptsLimit is the maximum number of times Hive will attempt to install the cluster.
 - `install_config_secret_template_ref` (Attributes) InstallConfigSecretTemplateRef is a secret with the key install-config.yaml consisting of the content of the install-config.yaml to be used as a template for all clusters in this pool.
 Cluster specific settings (name, basedomain) will be injected dynamically when the ClusterDeployment install-config Secret is generated. (see [below for nested schema](#nestedatt--spec--install_config_secret_template_ref))
+- `installer_env` (Attributes List) InstallerEnv are extra environment variables to pass through to the installer.
+This may be used to enable additional features of the installer. (see [below for nested schema](#nestedatt--spec--installer_env))
 - `inventory` (Attributes List) Inventory maintains a list of entries consumed by the ClusterPool to customize the default ClusterDeployment. (see [below for nested schema](#nestedatt--spec--inventory))
 - `labels` (Map of String) Labels to be applied to new ClusterDeployments created for the pool.
 ClusterDeployments that have already been claimed will not be affected when this value is modified.
 - `max_concurrent` (Number) MaxConcurrent is the maximum number of clusters that will be provisioned or deprovisioned at an time.
 This includes the claimed clusters being deprovisioned.
 By default there is no limit.